Hughes-Genome-Group/Lanceotron-User-Docs/multi_locus_view/multi_locus_view.rst

    * Type the location co-ordinates (chr:<start>-<stop>) in the location text box (6)
    * Click on a row or image in the right hand table to go to that feature.
 The margin spinner (1) shows how many bp  either side of the feature will be displayed.

-Region track
+Feature track
 +++++++++++++++++++
 This shows the uploaded regions(features) displayed in the right hand table.
-Clicking |color_palette| icon (7)  will allow you to color these locations by one of the the columns present in the table.
-Clicking on a region will highlight the corresponding row in the table.
+Clicking on the settings |cog| icon (7) will bring up a dialog where the following can be adjsuted:-

+    * Set the field you wish to a label the features with
+    * Set the field to color the feature by
+    * Set the field with which to position the feature on the y axis.
+By default the feature layout depends on the layout (Collapsed, expanded or squished) but can be a numeric field
+    * Choose the margins (distance either side of the feature) that will be displayed when you click on an image or a row in thr table

 Saving the Browser Layout
 +++++++++++++++++++++++++
-Use the disk icon |save| above the the table to save all settings inclusding the current layout of the browser (tracks and track settings)
+Use the disk icon |save| above the the table to save all settings including the current layout of the browser (tracks and track settings)

 Capturing An Image
 ++++++++++++++++++++
-Use the |camera| icon (0) to download an image of the current browser view.
+Use the |camera| icon (9) to download an image of the current browser view.
 The image format (png, pdf or svg) can altered using the adjacent dropdown (10)

 Table
 -----------
-The table behaves as a typical spread sheet, you can alter the column width by draggging the header's left and right borders and move columns by dragging the column's header.
+The table behaves as a typical spread sheet, you can alter the column width by dragging the header's left and right borders and move columns by dragging the column's header.
 Clicking on the header will sort by that column.
 Clicking on that row will select it and update the browser.

 Table Mode
 ++++++++++++